gsakkis/pytrie/README.md

 # pytrie

-`pytrie` is a a pure Python (2 and 3) implementation of the trie data structure.
+`pytrie` is a a pure Python 3 implementation of the trie data structure.

 A _trie_ is an ordered tree data structure that is used to store a mapping where the keys are sequences, usually strings over an alphabet.
 In addition to implementing the mapping interface, tries allow finding the items for a given prefix, and vice versa, finding the items whose keys are prefixes of a given key.

-`pytrie` runs on Python 2.7 and 3.x without modification.
 To install run:

     pip install pytrie

 Documentation is available at [Read the Docs](https://pytrie.readthedocs.io/).

 ## Changelog

+### 0.4.0

+* Drop Python 2 support

 ### 0.3.1